astronomer/astronomer/docs/getting-started.md

 From there, you'll be redirected to our app to create an account and workspace.

 **Note:** If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to sign up.
-A personal workspace for you will be generated regardless, but they'll be able to add you as a user to a shared workspace directly from their account.
+A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account.

 ## Develop with the Astronomer CLI